Evidence for spontaneous arrangement of two-way flow in water bridge via particle image velocimetry

-In order to visualize the detailed flow field, we appeal to Particle Image Velocimetry (PIV) that is composed of one concave lens and one cylindrical lens as a third indicator.
-Laser of 1W and 450nm passes through the optical path and illuminates the particles \cite{PIVparticle} inside WB.
+In order to visualize the flow field in more detail, we appeal to Particle Image Velocimetry (PIV) that is composed of one concave lens and one cylindrical lens.
+Laser of 1W and 450nm passes through the optical path and illuminates the PVC particles \cite{PIVparticle} inside WB.
 The reflected light signal is picked up by a high speed camera with 1000$\sim$4000 fps.
-Afterwards, the data are converted to images via the MATLAB toolbox, PIVlab\cite{PIVtool}, for the analysis of flow direction\cite{PIVE1,PIVE2}.
-The result is shown in Fig. 3(b).
-It clearly reveals the flow vectors towards cathode, that accumulate in the inner core of WB, accompanied by some vortices presumably created by the collision with opposite flow on the outer layer.
+We perform image processing to enhance particle signals and do denoising by the Gaussian filter with the standard error 1.1.
+Then, Sobel edge detection is employed to determine the profile.
+Finally we use the Morphology to dilate the PIV image to make the particle position more discernible, as shown in SM part 3.
+Afterwards, pre-processing datas are converted to images via the MATLAB toolbox, PIVlab\cite{PIVtool}, for the analysis of flow direction\cite{PIVE1}.
+A sample image is shown in Fig. 3(b) that reveals the flow vectors in the inner layer of WB mostly point towards the negative beaker.
+Some vortexes inevitably occurred due to collisions with the opposite flow on the outer layer.
+To be sure, we have checked in SM 2-1 \cite{sm} that PIV particles of PVC are not affected by the high electric field.
+Figure 3(c) summarizes our findings of two-way flow so far.
+More images that were taken at different horizontal cross-sections can be found in part 3 of SM \cite{sm}.

-Compared to fluorescein, the advantage of FeCl$_{3}$ \cite{FE1,FE2} is that the yellow trail left by its Fe$^{3+}$ ions can be observed by bare eyes.
-This means that we can avoid possible distortions from the reflection of laser by WB.
-However, these ions are also its weakness for being detrimental to WB.
-The results shown in Fig. 3(c) corroborate the flow direction in the inner core established by Fig. 2.
-The schematic plot of two-way flow field in Fig. 3(d) summarizes our findings so far.

-It was known \cite{moto} that the water level of the anode beaker will fall below that of the anode during the WB experiment.
-The growth rate of the weight difference between the two beakers decreases with time, as shown in Fig. 4(a).
-This is presumably due to the counter flow from the buildup of pressure difference in connecting pipes.
-Since the density $\rho_{\pm}$ of H$^+$ and OH$^-$ and their scattering cross-sections $\sigma_{\pm}$ with water molecules are similar, Fig. 4(a) implies that the inner core occupied a larger lateral area than the outer layer, while both area are enhanced by the increase in voltage according to Fig. 4(b).
-The net flux can be estimated as
+It has been reported \cite{moto} that the water level of positive beaker will fall below the negative one during the WB experiment.
+The growth rate of their weight difference decreases with time in Fig. 4(a, b), presumably due to the counter flow from the buildup of pressure difference in connecting pipes.
+The net flux of water in WB can be calculated by

-where $\rho$ and $m$ are the number density and molecular mass of water, $A_{\pm}$ and $v^{\pm}_{H_{2}O}$ denote the lateral area occupied by the inner/outer layers in WB and their respective drift velocities.
-Assuming its collisions with H$^{+}$/OH$^{-}$ are purely elastic, the water molecule can receive a drift velocity ${\bar v}_{H_{2}O}^{\pm}$ from the impulsive force:

-where $\tau_{\pm}$ denotes the mean free time of its encounter with H$^{+}$/OH$^{-}$ and $v_{\pm}$ is the drift velocity of ions from external voltage.
-Presumably the larger the density $\rho_{\pm}$, the more effective are the ions at driving the water flow.
-Therefore, the relation between the overall flow velocity in Eq.(2) and the drift velocity of individuals that get kicked by the ions should be: